Reinforz/fauton/readme.md

 **Please note that I won't be following semver at the initial stages, as there could be a lot of (breaking) changes between each release which will all be patch**

+**Also I might have to convert this project to a monorepo.
+So expect huge changes in the upcoming versions**

 # Features

 1. Test any valid dfa/nfa/ε-nfa/regex/cfg